bmesbuildteamucla/bmesbuildteamucla.github.io/README.md

 ## Announcements:

 * Welcome to the Build Team Website for 2021-2022!
-* Workshop 1 will be next Thursday 4-6 PM and Friday 5-7 PM.
+* Workshop 2 will be held during Weeks 8 and 10.
+Look out for an email for workshop signups!

 ## Important Links: